 The Brookings Institution is a nonprofit public policy organization whose mission it is to conduct high-quality, independent research and, based on that research, to provide innovative, practical recommendations, including with regard to enhancing U.S. security and promoting a more open, safe, prosperous and cooperative international system.
 Brookings is proud to be consistently ranked as the most influential, most quoted and most trusted think tank in the world.
 Within Brookings, the Foreign Policy Program houses some 40 full-time scholars in eleven distinct research centers and initiatives.
 Many of the scholars have had direct experience at the highest levels of policymaking.

-Brookings established the Arms Control Initiative (ACI) in 2009, and it has quickly become recognized as one of the premier centers for research and policy recommendations on nuclear arms control issues.
-ACI to date has focused on the legacy of the Cold War–U.S.-Russian nuclear arms reductions, NATO nuclear posture and arms control measures regarding non-strategic nuclear weapons, and missile defense–as well as current issues of nuclear deterrence and key proliferation challenges such as Iran and North Korea.
+Brookings established the Arms Control and Non-Proliferation Initiative (ACNPI) in 2009, and it has quickly become recognized as one of the premier centers for research and policy recommendations on nuclear arms control issues.
+ACNPI to date has focused on the legacy of the Cold War–U.S.-Russian nuclear arms reductions, NATO nuclear posture and arms control measures regarding non-strategic nuclear weapons, and missile defense–as well as current issues of nuclear deterrence and key proliferation challenges such as Iran and North Korea.
 The initiative is directed by Senior Fellow Steven Pifer, who had considerable experience working on nuclear arms control during his 25 years as a career Foreign Service officer, including as Senior Director for Russia in the National Security Council.
 He is joined by Senior Fellow Robert Einhorn, who served as assistant secretary for nonproliferation during the Clinton administration and as the secretary of state’s special advisor for nonproliferation and arms control during the Obama administration.